 Two whole days a week should be completely free.
 Opportunity to attend language classes and do homework, to make friends and attend cultural/social activities should be given.

 According to Working Time Regulations BAPAA recommends that the UK basic holiday allowance of 28 days per annum should apply or 1.66 days per month pro rata if the placement is shorter than a year.
 This can include the public and Bank holidays.

 There are colleges in most areas, which cater for language students, and some language schools have classes specifically for au pairs.
 Some areas have classes of one whole day per week, some have two or three hours each day, usually scheduled to fit in with taking and collecting children from school (evening classes may also be available).
 At the time of considering an au pair, a family should find out about local school facilities and keep up-to-date with fees and travelling costs to inform prospective au pairs.

 Au pairs can obtain treatment under the National Health Service if they fall ill or have an accident.
 They are accepted onto the doctor’s list at the doctor’s discretion and must pay the same charges as are paid in this country, i.e. prescription charges, dental charges and so forth.

 Au pairs are responsible for their own travel expenses and should have a return ticket or sufficient fund for their return journey upon arrival.
-It is advisable for the families to arrange for the au pair to be collected from the airport and if this is not possible then a taxi should be arranged.
+Families should collect the au pair from the airport and if this is not possible then a taxi should be arranged.
 Our Polish au pairs require their one way ticket to the UK booked and paid for by the family.

 An au pair should be given at least two weeks notice of the termination of her employment and in return should give a minimum of two weeks notice of her intention to resign very different to how you do it in your own country.